Bloch Pointe Shoes

 TMT Sonata

-However there are professional dancers who wear Bloch, although they most likely are lucky enough to get them handmade especially for their feet.
+There are many professional dancers who wear Bloch, although they most likely are lucky enough to get them handmade especially for their feet.
+Professional ballerinas who wear Bloch include Polina Semionova, Sarah Lamb and Paloma Herrera.

 Searching for the perfect pointe shoe can take years for a dancer to get right.
 It's so important to get a pair that fit correctly.

-Keep persisting until to find the "perfect" pair.
-I recommend you to try and experiment with different makes and styles until you find the ideal pair.
+You have to keep persisting until to find the "perfect" pair.
+You must research and experiment with different makers and styles until you find the ideal pair.
+It may take time to find the right pointe shoes, but it will be worth it for your precious feet!

 return from Bloch Pointe Shoes to Ballet Dancers Guide homepage or alternatively back to Ballet Supplies